Error Handling

 description will guide AI to use MCP tools to get more information:

-When AI sees this suggestion, it will call MCP tool:
+When AI sees this suggestion, it will call MCP tools:

 // AI calls MCP tool